 Students who have filed their Application for Graduation by the January deadline will receive a mailing in early February inviting them to participate.
 There will be a reservation (RSVP) card for you to return.
 If you believe you are eligible for Commencement, but have not received information by the end of February, contact the Registrar's Office immediately.

 The Ceremony is planed for only those who RSVP by the deadline.
 YOU must return the RSVP card by the April 1, 2016 deadline in order to participate in the ceremony on May 14, 2016.

 Commencement is ceremonial.
 Participation in the ceremony does not assure that all degree requirements have been met or that a degree has been or will be granted.

-Your diploma is available after your degree has been certified and has been ordered and returned from the diploma company.
-This may take up to 4-6 weeks after the semester is over, depending on when the order is placed.
-Some students will receive their diploma on the day of Commencement.
+Your diploma is available after your degree has been certified and has been ordered and printed.
+Some student will be eligible to receive their diploma on the day of Commencement, if applicable.
 Diplomas and transcripts are withheld for students who owe a financial balance to the university.
 If you require verification of graduation or a transcript prior to receiving your diploma, contact the Registrar's Office after Commencement.